 On May 13, 2021, the Company and a subsidiary of Talen Energy Corporation ("Talen") (each a "Member" and collectively the "Members") entered into a joint venture, Nautilus Cryptomine LLC ("Nautilus"), to develop, construct and operate up to 300 MW of zero-carbon bitcoin mining in Pennsylvania (the "Joint Venture").
 In connection with the Joint Venture, Nautilus simultaneously entered into (i) a ground lease (the "Nautilus Ground Lease"), which includes an electricity supply component, with a related party of Talen, (ii) a Facility Operations Agreement (the "FOA") with a related party of the Company and (3) a Corporate Services Agreement (the "CSA") with a related party of Talen.
 Each Member originally held a 50% interest in the Joint Venture.
-Pursuant to the terms of the Joint Venture agreement, TeraWulf would contribute \$156.0 million both in cash and in-kind to Nautilus by March 2022, unless otherwise determined in accordance with the Joint Venture agreement.
+Pursuant to the terms of the Joint Venture agreement, TeraWulf would contribute \$156.0 million both in cash and in-kind and Talen would contribute \$156.0 million both in cash and in-kind to Nautilus by March 2022, unless otherwise determined in accordance with the Joint Venture agreement.
 The Company capitalizes a portion of the interest on funds borrowed to finance its investments in Nautilus prior to Nautilus commencing its principal operations.
 Capitalized interest costs were \$4.6 million and \$75,000 for the year ended December 31, 2022 and the period February 8, 2021 (date of inception) to December 31, 2021, respectively.

 On August 27, 2022, the Members entered into an amended and restated Joint Venture agreement ("the "A&R Agreement") whereby, among other changes, the unit ownership will be determined by infrastructure contributions while distributions of mined bitcoin will be determined by each Member's respective hashrate contributions.
 Members are allowed to make contributions of miners up to the effective electrical capacity of their owned infrastructure percentage.
 Each party retains access to 50% of the electricity supply outlined in the Nautilus Ground Lease.
-Additionally, the Company's scheduled capital contributions were amended such that the Company would retain a 33% ownership interest in the Joint Venture if such capital contributions were funded.
-With the change in ownership percentage, governance rights were amended to provide for greater Talen board participation, among other changes.
-The A&R Agreement amended the capital contribution schedules so that the Company's scheduled infrastructure-related capital contributions were \$17.1 million.
-The Company targeted a 25% ownership interest in Nautilus and therefore made \$7.3 million of the scheduled \$17.1 million capital contributions.
+Additionally, the Company's scheduled capital contributions were amended such that the Company would retain a 33% ownership interest in the Joint Venture if such capital contributions, among other changes.
+The A&R Agreement amended the capital contribution schedule so that the Company's scheduled infrastructure-related capital contributions.
 The Company is not obligated to fund the balance of the \$17.1 million scheduled infrastructure-related capital contributions.
 Accordingly, the Company's ownership interest in the Joint Venture is 25.2% as of December 31, 2022.